- Prices between £2749 - £3449

 Victoria Falls by helicopter

 Flashpackers, we’ll start your first full day in Zimbabwe with a visit to one of the Seven Wonders of the World and Zim’s most iconic spectacle.
 Victoria Falls, known locally as Mosi-oa-Tunya (“the smoke that thunders”), stands over 100 metres tall and 1700 metres wide, with surrounding rainforest bathed in mist.
 Between February and July, spray from the thundering plunge rises as high as 500 metres, so prepare to get wet as we take to trails that snake along the Zambezi.
-We’ll pause for Lookout Café with a backdrop over the giant Batoka Gorge and Victoria Falls Bridge.
+We’ll pause to soak up the breathtaking backdrop over the giant Batoka Gorge and Victoria Falls Bridge.
 Next up, it’s time to take to the skies for a helicopter view you’ll never forget.
 Soar above the splendour of the Falls and winding Zambezi and make a first tick on your Zimbabwe bucket list.
 Later, we’ll head to Victoria Falls’ River Brewing Company to sample local craft ales and toast an epic first day.Read more

 First safari at Hwange